Wasif-khan19/Learning/README.md

-we are just learning here and doing practice on STACKBLITZ
+we are just learning here and doing practice.